Galicia (Spain): Symbols

 A golden chalice enclosed in a field of azure has been the symbol of Galicia since the 13th century.
 Originated as a Canting arms due to the phonetic similarity between the words "chalice" and Galyce ("Galicia" in old Norman language), the first documented mention of this emblem is on the Segar's Roll, an English medieval roll of arms where are represented all the Christian kingdoms of 13th-century Europe.
-In the following centuries, the Galician emblem was variating; diverse shapes and several chalices (initially three and later one or five), wouldn't be until the 16th century that its number was fixed finally as one single chalice.
+In the following centuries, the Galician emblem varied; diverse shapes and several numbers of chalices (initially three and later one or five) were used.
+It would not be until the 16th century that its number was fixed as one single chalice.
 Centuries after, a field of crosses was slowly added to the azure background, and latterly also a silver host.
-Since then basically, the emblem of the kingdom would be kept until nowadays.
+Since then, the emblem of the kingdom would be kept until now.

 The ancient flag of the Kingdom of Galicia was based mainly on its coat of arms until the 19th century.
-However, when in 1833 the Government of Spain decided to abolish the kingdom and divided it into four provinces, the Galician emblem, as well as the flag, lost its legal status and international validity.
-It wouldn't be until the late 19th century that some Galician intellectuals (nationalist politicians and writers) began to use a new flag as a symbol of renewed national unity for Galicia.
+However, when in 1833 the government of Spain abolished the kingdom and divided it into four provinces, the Galician emblem, as well as the flag, lost its legal status and international validity.
+It would not be until the late 19th century that some Galician intellectuals (nationalist politicians and writers) began to use a new flag as a symbol of renewed national unity for Galicia.
 That flag, which was composed of a diagonal stripe over a white background, was designated the "official flag of Galicia" in 1984, after the fall of Franco's dictatorship.
 In addition, the Royal Academy of Galicia asked the Galician government to incorporate the ancient coat of arms of the kingdom onto the modern flag, being present in it since then.

 In addition to its coat of arms and flag, Galicia also has its own anthem.
-While it is true that the Kingdom of Galicia had during centuries a kind of unofficial anthem known as the "Solemn March of the kingdom", the Galician current anthem was not created until 1907, although its composition had begun already in 1880.
-Titled "Os Pinos" ("The Pines"), the Galician anthem lyrics were written by Eduardo Pondal, one of the greatest modern Galician poets, and its music was composed by Pascual Veiga.
-Performed for the first time in 1907 in Havana (Cuba) by Galician emigrants, the anthem was banned from 1927 by diverse Spanish Governments until 1977 when it was officially established by the Galician authorities.
+While it is true that the Kingdom of Galicia had an unofficial anthem known as the "Solemn March of the kingdom" for centuries, the current Galician anthem was not created until 1907, although its composition had begun already in 1880.
+Titled "Os Pinos" ("The Pines"), the Galician anthem's lyrics were written by Eduardo Pondal, one of the greatest modern Galician poets, and its music was composed by Pascual Veiga.
+Performed for the first time in 1907 in Havana (Cuba) by Galician emigrants, the anthem was banned from 1927 by various Spanish governments until 1977 when it was officially established by the Galician authorities.